-Yet in the last chapter, Plank’s constant defined the size of space, as if it were smaller atoms would be smaller and if it were larger quantum effects would be more evident.
-Why should the basic unit of energy also define the size of space?
-There is no reason in current physics for what defines the smallest unit of space to also define the smallest unit of energy.
+In the last chapter, Plank’s constant defined the size of space as if it were smaller, atoms would be smaller and if it were larger, quantum effects would be more evident.
+Why then does the basic unit of energy also define the size of space?
+Current physics can’t explain why what defines the smallest unit of distance also defines the smallest unit of energy.